 Looking out for others, taking precautions where needed and practicing mindfulness are all powerful ways to help those around us.
 You can also take advantage of some quiet time at home and try practicing these relaxation techniques to help relieve anxiety and keep the winter blues at bay.

 5. Give holiday gifts that keep giving

 This year, the people on your holiday gift-giving list can feel good knowing your gift helps a child in need.
-Whether you decide to celebrate with a no-gift Christmas, made a donation for Hanukkah, or select an item through our Holiday Gift Catalog, there are so many opportunities to help for the holidays and make a difference in a child’s life.
+Whether you decide to celebrate with a no-gift Christmas, make a donation for Hanukkah, or select an item through our Holiday Gift Catalog, there are so many ways to give back during the holidays and make a difference in a child’s life.